nephatrine/docker-nginx-h5ai/README.md

 example that will hide files under /local/) or use a separate docker that is not publicly accessible in the first place.

+Configure it by editing `/_h5ai/private/conf/options.json` in the media volume.
+I suggest disabling custom headers and footers as it will cause a lot of open_basedir errors in the PHP logs.

 Certbot (LetsEncrypt) is installed to handle obtaining SSL certs in case this is your only web docker.
 If you plan on hosting multiple applications/dockers, though I suggest having one [nginx-ssl](https://hub.docker.com/r/nephatrine/nginx-ssl/) docker that is publicly visible and